-This window lets you select any possible color.
+A dialog box appears, where you can select any possible color.
 You can even save colors (give them a name) that you need frequently.
-For more information, see the section "Document properties, Colors property sheet" beginning on page 264.
+For more information, see the section "Document properties, Colors property sheet" beginning on page 273.

 Once you have selected the desired color, click OK.